 A living means getting paid for what you do.
 It is a simple concept.
-Similar to your Dentist or Dog Groomer or the Lawn Guys; I provide a service for a fee.
-Many people outside the production biz with “real jobs” do these tasks too.
-They show up, do their work, and also – get a check.
+Similar to the Dentist or Dog Groomer or the Lawn Guys; I provide a service for a fee.
+Similarly these folks show up, do their work, and also – get a check.

-Please tell me how this concept of FREE LABOR got started?
+Please tell me how this concept of FREE in the production business got started?

 Let me be clear.